 Using Regex in Unqork

 {2,6}

-• The $ ends the Regex string.
+• The dollar sign ($) represents the end of the Regex string.

+Using Regex in Unqork